autonomouslogic/eve-ref/docs/src/commands/scrape-market-history.md

 ```
 HistoryRegionTypeSource returned 248333 pairs, adding 248333 new pairs, new total: 248333, 75 new regions
 ActiveOrdersRegionTypeSource returned 218219 pairs, adding 33272 new pairs, new total: 281605, 0 new regions
-RecentRegionTypeRemover returned 0 pairs, adding 0 new pairs, new total: 281605, 0 new
+RecentRegionTypeRemover returned 0 pairs, adding 0 new pairs, new total: 281605, 0 new regions
 ```

 And even earlier run (2023-09-26) shows almost the same numbers for `HistoryRegionTypeSource`, meaning that not much successful exploration occurs: